A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - A Work: main stacks and building-wide drainage

-- B Work: connection from tenant to main stacks
+- B Work: connections to main stacks

-**③ Asset Classification and Construction Categories
+3|Asset Classification and Construction Categories

-| Category | Cost Burden | Who Owns the Asset? |
+| Category | Cost Burden | Asset Ownership |

 |---|---|---|